CVE-2026-4346: CWE-312 Cleartext storage of sensitive information in TP-Link Systems Inc. TL-WR850N v3

 Description

-CVE-2026-4346 is a medium severity vulnerability in the TP-Link TL-WR850N v3 router that involves cleartext storage of administrative and Wi-Fi credentials in device flash memory.
-The serial interface remains enabled and is protected by weak authentication, allowing an attacker with physical access and serial port connectivity to extract sensitive information.
+CVE-2026-4346 is a vulnerability in TP-Link TL-WR850N v3 routers that involves cleartext storage of administrative and Wi-Fi credentials in flash memory.
+The device’s serial interface remains enabled and is protected by weak authentication, allowing an attacker with physical access and serial port connectivity to extract sensitive information.
 Exploiting this vulnerability can lead to full administrative control of the router and unauthorized access to the wireless network.
-No user interaction or remote exploitation is required, but physical access and some privilege are necessary.
-There are currently no known exploits in the wild or patches available.
-This vulnerability primarily threatens environments where physical device security is weak, such as shared or publicly accessible locations.
-Organizations relying on this router model should consider physical security improvements and monitor for firmware updates from TP-Link.
 The CVSS score is 5.
-1 (medium), reflecting the limited attack vector but high impact on confidentiality and device control.
+1, indicating a medium severity level.
+No patch or official remediation is currently documented.

 AI-Powered Analysis